-Utah has three regions based on landforms, meaning the Utah’s terrain.
-In technical terms, Utah has portions of three of the 10 – 20 “physiographic regions” of North America:
+Utah has three regions based on landforms, meaning Utah’s terrain.
+Put differently, Utah has portions of three of the 10 – 20 “physiographic regions” of North America:

 - The Basin and Range physiographic region,